Toledo Rockets football: Matt Campbell era (2012–2015)

-Jason Candle era (2016–present)
+Jason Candle era (2016–2025)

 Initially planning to following Matt Campbell to Iowa State for an assistant coaching position, Jason Candle changed course and quickly returned to Toledo after the Rockets offered him the head coaching position.
 Like his predecessor, his first game as head coach was a bowl victory, with the Rockets defeating No. 24 Temple in the 2015 Boca Raton Bowl.

 In 2017, the Rockets defeated Western Michigan to become the outright MAC West Division champions for the first time since 1998, and their first trip to the MAC Championship since 2004.
 Toledo went on to defeat Akron 45–28 and win its first MAC Championship in 13 years.

 In 2022, the Rockets defeated Ball State and Western Michigan lost to Northern Illinois to become the MAC West Division co-champions with Eastern Michigan.
 Toledo beat Eastern Michigan early in the season so the Rockets had the tie-breaker.
 Toledo went on to defeat Ohio 17–7 in the MAC Championship.

 In 2024, Candle tied Gary Pinkel as the winningest coach in Toledo football history with 73 wins after beating Pittsburgh in the GameAbove Sports Bowl.